-When most people think of Puerto Vallarta, they probably picture a scenic beach and resort town.
+When most people think of Puerto Vallarta, Mexico, they probably picture a scenic beach and resort town.
 And that’s largely true.
 But if you dig deep enough, you can also find rubber trees, statues of old Hollywood film directors, Albert Einstein street art, and long-lost American department stores.

-The quirky side of PV isn’t so obvious, but it’s my duty to uncover the hidden, offbeat side of town.
+The quirky side of PV isn’t so obvious, but it’s my duty to uncover the hidden, unique side of town.
 These were the quirkiest sights and activities I found during my recent week-long visit to the awesome Mexican city.

 Cuale River Island

 One of your best chances for quirky sights is Cuale River Island, a small isle just south of downtown surrounded by the two branches of the Cuale River.
 Check out the local merchant shops, parks, stray cats, street art, and unusual characters.